sjarvela89/pi-server/README.txt

 sudo tailscale up
 Visit the provided tailscale URL to authenticate your device

+Create certifications for your own Raspberry Pi by using: openssl req -nodes -new -x509 -keyout certs/key.pem -out certs/cert.pem -days 365 Use your Raspberry pi Tailscale IP address in the htmlConfig.js file.

 Notes:
 - The app is designed to work within a VPN for a small number of users.